shimakb/tesseract_formfinding/README.md

 # Tesseract_formfinding
 abstract generative sketch inspired by multidimensional space (p5.js)
 # Description
+Oh well!
 This project is a personal generative sketch created with p5.js (WEBGL).
 It explores an abstract, visual interpretation of higher-dimensional space.Rather than a scientific simulation, the sketch focuses on spatial illusion, rotation, layered waves, and continuous motion to evoke the feeling of falling through a curved, multidimensional structure.
 # Tools
 p5.js